 Few taxes imposed by state and local governments are more controversial than the estate tax, popularly referred to as the “death tax.”
-Estate taxes are levies on property transferred from a deceased person’s estate to relatives or other parties.
+Estate taxes are levies on the net value of the estate of a deceased person before distribution to the heirs.

 The estate tax rate is scheduled to automatically increase, and the amount excluded from the tax will plummet from $5 million to $1 million, if Congress does not vote to extend the current rates.
 According to Americans for Tax Reform, the top marginal estate tax rate will leap twenty percentage points, to 55 percent, and an additional 5 percentage point surtax will be levied on estates between $10 million and $17 million, creating a top effective rate of 60 percent.